 Students interested in completing the Physical Education minor in order to earn a subsequent endorsement on their Professional Educator License (PEL) must be majoring in secondary education or currently hold a secondary teaching license in Illinois.
-Students who elect to minor in physical education must complete 18 credit hours of physical education classes, choosing from those that carry formal academic credit, including PE 116, plus 15 additional hours.
-Any of the coaching classes, SOC 140, EXSC 275, BIOL 200 or any special topics course from other departments designated appropriate to fulfill the requirement may be taken.
-Additionally, you will need to earn a passing score on the Illinois State Board physical education (144) content exam.
+Students who elect to minor in physical education must complete 20 hours from the Health Sciences division, choosing from those that carry formal academic credit.
+Any of the coaching classes or any special topics course from other departments designated appropriate to fulfill the requirement may be taken.
+Additionally, you will need to earn a passing score on the Illinois State Board physical education (213) content exam.